syncfusion-content/xamarin-docs/Xamarin/SfChart/Animation.md

 # Animation

 SfChart provides animation support for data series.
-Series will be animated whenever the iems source changes.
+Series will be animated whenever the items source changes.
 Animation can be enabled by setting the `EnableAnimation` property to `true`.
 You can also control the duration of the animation using `AnimationDuration` property.

 {% tabs %}